dirk-makerhafen/formelsammlung-js/markdown/equations.md

 The original formulas are in Transmission Line Design Handbook by Brian C Wadell, Artech House 1991 page 79.
 The formulas use "a" for the track width and "b" for the sum of the track width plus the gaps either side.

+!
+Currently only implemented for Z, if you know how to transform this equation for the other values post a comment or report on github !

 <http://chemandy.com/calculators/coplanar-waveguide-with-ground-calculator.htm>